autocrossblog/autocrossblog_astro/src/content/post/2011-02-05-wheels-for-a-bsp-350z-arp-studs-sway-bars.md

 ---
-layout: post
+publishDate: 2011-02-05T23:07:21+00:00
-title: Wheels for a BSP 350z, ARP Studs, Sway Bars
+title: "Wheels for a BSP 350z, ARP Studs, Sway Bars"
-date: '2011-02-05T23:07:21+00:00'
-last_modified_at: 2024-11-15T12:15:17-06:00
-permalink: wheels-for-a-bsp-350z-arp-studs-sway-bars
-image:
-categories: [ 350z, nissan, setup ]
-description: Read about a user's experience with Injen Systems' customer service and the resolution of an issue with Super SES exhaust for a 350z.
+excerpt: "Read about a user's experience with Injen Systems' customer service and the resolution of an issue with Super SES exhaust for a 350z."
+author: chris
+url: 'wheels-for-a-bsp-350z-arp-studs-sway-bars'
+tags:  [ 350z, nissan, setup ]
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 So now that wheels and tires (used) are taken care of, at least for part of the season, I need to locate some longer/stronger wheel studs for the 350z.